Guide to the First Year

 First of all, Congratulations!
 Welcome to Sidney Kimmel Medical College!

 The following is a guide to the first year courses and some tips on approaching these classes.
-Studying in medical school is different for each individual and we encourage you each to learn what works for you.
+Studying in medical College is different for each individual and we encourage you each to learn what works for you.
 The tips in this guide are things that have worked for us.
-Please remember that free tutoring is available through Jefferson's AOA Chapter, and we encourage you to contact us with any questions or concerns at email@example.com.
+Please remember that free tutoring is available through Jefferson's AOA Chapter, and we encourage you to contact us with any questions or concerns at firstname.lastname@example.org.

 Jefferson's first year curriculum is based on a block schedule.
 This means you can concentrate all of your studying on one course at a time-this is a very good thing.
 The year starts with three months of Anatomy, then three months of Molecular and Chemical Basis of Medicine, then The Systems (Physiology and Microanatomy), and finally Neuroanatomy.
 Interspersed throughout those courses will be Introduction to Clinical Medicine which is the class that will teach you how to be a doctor.